cipobt/task_manager/README.md

 1. Clone the repository: `git clone https://github.com/your-username/task-manager.git`
 2. Navigate to the project directory: `cd task-manager`
 3. Install the required dependencies: `pip install -r requirements.txt`
-4. Run the application: `python main.py`
+4. Run the application by executing `task_manager.py` in your Python environment.

 Make sure you have Python 3.x and pip installed on your system.

 ## Project Structure

-- `main.py`: The main entry point of the application.
 - `task_manager.py`: Contains the `TaskManager` class and its methods.
 - `user.txt`: Text file for storing user registration details.
 - `tasks.txt`: Text file for storing task information.